aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridweb/_index.md

 ```

 Sets whether to force customer side validation.

+**Remarks**

 When sets to true, data will not post to server until all input fields are valid.

 **Parameters:**
 | Parameter | Type | Description |